lob/usps-webtools-promise/README.md

 ### About:

 This package was forked from [MadisonReed/usps-webtools](https://github.com/MadisonReed/usps-webtools), but it has been modernized with Typescript and Promises (async/await).
-Note: The output differs between this package and MadisonReed/usps-webtools.
+Note: This is a drop-in replacement for MadisonReed/usps-webtools, it produces the same output.

 ### Installation: